Self Build Bill of Quantities: Why Material Quantities Matter Before You Speak to Builders

-A bill of quantities is not just a contractor document.
-For self-builders, it can be one of the clearest ways to understand what sits behind the price, especially when the project is moving from broad budgeting into real decisions.
+A bill of quantities is not only a contractor document.
+For a self-builder, it is one of the clearest ways to see what sits behind the price before the project moves from broad budgeting into real decisions.

-Even where a full formal BoQ is not needed, a detailed material quantity report and structured estimate can still do much of the same practical work: make the job easier to compare, easier to explain and easier to control.
-That becomes even more useful when you are comparing builder quotes for a self build or trying to keep design revisions aligned with the budget.
+Even where a full formal BoQ is not needed, a detailed material quantity report and structured estimate can still do much of the same practical work.
+It gives you a better basis for comparing builder quotes for a self build, helps you keep design revisions aligned with the budget, and makes it easier to decide whether an online estimating service is the right route for a BOQ-style cost breakdown.

 Need more than a headline total?